It's game over for 1 Charleston-area recreation shop while another will relocate, expand

 Anyone with taxidermy mounts, reels or personal effects at the shop must pick them up by April 30 or they will not be returned.

-In West Ashley, a longtime billiards and sports pub is moving into a former pharmacy store after the landlord wanted the pool hall to close three months for a facade makeover.
+In West Ashley, a longtime billiards and sports pub is moving into a former pharmacy after its current landlord wanted the pool hall to close three months for a facade makeover.

-Player's Place, with two locations in the Charleston area, plans to relocate its 1401 Sam Rittenberg Blvd. site in Ashley Landing Shopping Center to the former Rite Aid at Savage and Ashley River roads in West Ashley.
+Player's Place, with two locations in the Charleston area, plans to relocate its 1401 Sam Rittenberg Blvd. site in Ashley Landing Shopping Center to the former Rite Aid at Savage and Ashley River roads.

 The new site is 11,200 square feet, according to Vitre Stephens with the commercial real estate firm Avison Young, which handled the lease for the building owner.